 North of Weir Quay the river valley squeezes between Dartmoor and Bodmin Moor, forming a series of magnificent loops where thick woods overhang the river and old mine buildings peep out from the undergrowth.

 Cotehele Quay has 15th-Century heritage and enough depth for anchoring close downstream.

-On exposed coasts, wave action in harbours can be surprisingly violent.
+On exposed coasts, wave action in small harbours can be surprisingly violent.
 Ken Endean examines mooring tactics

 At Calstock, landing is muddy except at high tide, but the boatyard may be able to offer a drying berth alongside its jetty or pontoon.